stoutlabs/emaily-app/readme.md

 **Notes:**

+* Styling was kept SUPER minimal for this app.
+The focus was on functionality!

+* SendGrid's free accounts are only good for 30 days, so this will app not have a preview/demo link available.

+* To test out the demo, you wll need a Stripe (developer) account and a SendGrid account.
+You'll also need a Google+ OAuth API key.

-I definitely learned a TON from this course!
-My overall React/Redux comfort increased dramatically.
-I'm looking forward to taking this knowledge elsewhere, to build some interesting things in the near future!
+* I definitely learned a TON from this course!
+My overall React/Redux comfort levels increased dramatically, as well as my general ES6 JavaScript knowledge.
+I'm really looking forward to expanding upon this material and creating some interesting things in the near future!